babel/babel/README.md

 [range]: https://bugzilla.mozilla.org/show_bug.cgi?id=745678

+**parseExpressionAt**`(input, offset, options)` will parse a single expression in a string, and return its AST.
+It will not complain if there is more of the string left after the expression.

 **getLineInfo**`(input, offset)` can be used to get a `{line, column}` object for a given program string and character offset.